How to draw down a portfolio using Variable Percentage Withdrawal (VPW)

 - Over many years of investing, thanks to the VPW approach, while you should expect to die-broke you can also enjoy what you’ve worked so hard for – starting with a $1 M portfolio.
 (I’ve highlighted the almost insane amount of money you’re able to withdraw (>$300,000 per year) in the latter years of retirement using a VPW approach.
 While inflation-adjusted it’s an incredible amount of money.)

-- Compared to a simplified 4% Constant Dollar Withdrawal (CDW) approach, you’ll see you can enjoy more of your capital using VPW without arriving at some ridiculous capital balance at age 100 or more.
+- Compared to a simplified 4% Constant Dollar Withdrawal (CDW) approach, you’ll see you can enjoy more of your capital during retirement using VPW without arriving at some ridiculous capital balance at age 100 or more.

 I reached out to one reader of this site (RBull) who uses the VPW approach and tool to manage his draw down approach.
 Here is what he told me: